Schlosspark Hospital Berlin

 Specialized in: adult and pediatric ophthalmology

-One of the most common ophthalmic diagnoses is cataract (clouding of the lens of the eye).
-As a rule, to treat this pathology, ophthalmologists perform surgery to replace the affected lens (on an outpatient or inpatient basis).
-After examining the eye using a slit lamp, assessing visual acuity, examining fundus, assessing visual field and measuring intraocular pressure, the department's ophthalmologists decide whether to perform the surgical procedure.
+One of the most common ophthalmic diagnoses in the department's clinical practice is cataract.
+The disease causes partial or total clouding of the lens, as a result of which a person's vision deteriorates.
+The most effective treatment for this pathology is surgery called ultrasonic phacoemulsification, followed by the implantation of an intraocular lens (an artificial lens).
+Depending on the clinical case, the operation can be performed on an outpatient or inpatient basis.
+The department's ophthalmologists make a decision on the advisability of cataract surgery after examining the eye with a slit lamp, assessing visual acuity, examining the fundus, assessing visual fields, measuring intraocular pressure, and conducting other diagnostic tests.
 The operation is performed under injectable local anesthesia or under local anesthesia using eye drops.
-The duration of the procedure is from 15 to 20 minutes.
-The essence of the operation is the removal of the clouded lens and the replacement of it with an artificial intraocular lens.
-The clinical practice involves the use of monofocal aspheric lenses, multifocal lenses, toric lenses, etc.
+The duration of the procedure is 15 to 20 minutes.
+The essence of the operation is to remove the clouded lens and replace it with an artificial intraocular one.
+The department's doctors use in their clinical practice monofocal aspheric lenses, multifocal lenses, toric lenses, and others.

-- Conservative therapy by means of eye drops (at the initial stages of the development of pathology)
+- Conservative therapy with eye drops (at the early stages of the pathology)

-- Surgical treatment (removal of the eye lens and its replacement with an intraocular lens)
+- Surgical treatment with the removal of the lens and its replacement with an intraocular lens

 - Conservative and surgical treatment of glaucoma